fermyon/developer/content/spin/v2/triggers.md

 ## Cron Trigger

-Spin has experimental support for creating and running components driven by time.
-Please note, that there are only working Cron Trigger app samples written in [Rust](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-rust) and [Python](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-python) at present.
+Spin has experimental support for creating and running components on a schedule.
+Please note that there are only working Cron Trigger app samples written in [Rust](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-rust) and [Python](https://github.com/fermyon/spin-trigger-cron/tree/main/guest-python) at present.

 > Please note: You can not `spin deploy` an application to Fermyon Cloud if it uses `cron` because Non-HTTP triggers are not supported in Fermyon Cloud.